• Skip to main content

 Can I use dry herbs if I don't have fresh?

 I would say no. This avocado herb dip really is amazing because of the fresh herbs.
 Use a big amount of fresh basil or try fresh cilantro for a delicious variation!
 Dry herbs just won't be the same.
+If you don't have fresh herbs, try Mediterranean Hummus with Olives and Feta instead!

-Can I make this Avocado Dip Vegan?
+Can I make this Avocado Dip vegan?

 This dip is already vegetarian and gluten-free.
 To make it dairy-free and vegan you need to replace the yogurt.
 I would recommend adding an extra avocado.
 Then, process all ingredients and drizzle olive oil in through the feed tube until you reach a smooth consistency.